ambassify/shiro/README.md

 const intersection = Shiro.intersection(permissions, otherPermissions);

 console.log(intersection.claims);
-// --> [ 'read:user'' ]
+// --> [ 'read:user' ]
 ```

 ## Contribute
 We really appreciate any contribution you would like to make, so don't
 hesitate to report issues or submit pull requests.

 ## License
 This project is released under a MIT license.

 ## About us

-If you would like to know more about us, be sure to have a look at [our website](https://www.ambassify.com) or our Twitter account [Ambassify](https://twitter.com/Ambassify)
+If you would like to know more about us, be sure to have a look at [our website](https://www.ambassify.com) or [our Twitter account](https://twitter.com/Ambassify).